Reflection on Freedom of Expression and Countering Fake News in the Light of United Nations and European Union Policies

 1 PhD Student of International Law, Islamic Azad University, North Tehran Branch, Tehran, Iran

-2 Professor of international law, Imam Hossein University, Tehran, Iran
+2 Professor of International Law, Imam Hossein University, Tehran, Iran

 3 Assistant Professor of International Law, Islamic Azad University, North Tehran Branch, Tehran, Iran